Why It Takes So Long To Get Most COVID-19 Test Results

 After a slow start, testing for COVID-19 has begun to ramp up in recent weeks.
 Giant commercial labs have jumped into the effort, drive-up testing sites have been established in some places, and new types of tests have been approved under emergency rules set by the Food and Drug Administration.

-But even for people who are able to get tested (and there's still a big lag in testing ability in hot spots across the U.S.) there can be a frustratingly long wait for results — not just hours, but often days.
+But even for people who are able to get tested (and there's still a big lag in testing ability in hot spots across the U.S.), there can be a frustratingly long wait for results — not just hours, but often days.
 Even Sen. Rand Paul, R-Ky., didn't get his positive test results for six days and has been criticized for not self-quarantining during that time.

 We asked experts to help explain why the turnaround time for results can vary widely — from hours to days or even a week — and how that might be changing.